ppy/osu-wiki/wiki/Achievements/en.md

 | ![2000 Combo (any song)](osu-combo-2000.png "2000 Combo (any song)") | ![The Highranker Lvl4](all-skill-highranker-4.png "The Highranker Lvl4") |

 **Star-based** achivements are split into two groups, **Pass** and **S**.
 The **Pass** achievements can be obtained by passing any map of a certain star difficulty.
 The **S** achievements will be obtained if you pass the map with a S ranking whilst also having a FC.
 The difficulty of the map will round to the nearest star difficulty and will give the achievement for what it rounds to.
-The map must be passed without difficulty increasing or difficulty decreasing mods or else it will not count.
+You can pass or get a S on a map with difficulty increasing mods or difficulty decreasing mods.
 The map must also be ranked to be able to earn an achievement.
 Shown below are the **Pass** and **S** medals for the 8-star variant, but there are corresponding medals for all star ratings from 1 to 7 as well.

 | Standard | Taiko | Catch the Beat | Mania |